Create Better Divi Headers

 .et-pb-controllers a {

-width: 20% !important; /* define the width of controllers depending on the quantity of slides */
+width: 20% !important; /* set the width of controllers depending on the number of slides */

 border-radius: 0px !important;